Gauging the Standard Model 1-form symmetry via gravitational instantons: Fermions in the EH background: fermion zero modes

 On the other hand, from the solution of the zero modes, we can directly calculate $\Psi$ at $\psi+2\pi$:

-The fermion zero modes are well-defined on EH space, i.e., they are unambiguously defined on a contactible path, if and only if the r.h.s. of (\ref{PARALLTA2}) and (\ref{aretheysame}) are identical.
+The fermion zero modes are well-defined on EH space, i.e., they are unambiguously defined on a contractible path, if and only if the r.h.s. of (\ref{PARALLTA2}) and (\ref{aretheysame}) are identical.

 We further study the behavior of the fermions as $r\rightarrow \infty$, where EH space approaches its boundary $\mathbb {RP}^3$.
 In particular, we need to find the correct boundary conditions at infinity consistent with (\ref{PARALLTA2}).
 To this end, let $\ell_\infty$ be a path that takes us from $\psi$ to $\psi+2\pi$ at a fixed $ r\rightarrow \infty$ and fixed $\theta,\varphi$.
 Under parallel transport along $\ell_\infty$, and using $f^{-1}(r\rightarrow \infty)\rightarrow 1$, we find